aws-samples/aws-modernization-with-datasaur/content/5_ModuleFive_Compare/_index.md

 # LLM Playgrounds

-We know show how you can compare models using LLM Playgrounds.
+We now show how you can compare models using LLM Playgrounds.
 <br>